 The Pregnancy and Baby Payment and Funeral Support Payment also provide support for people whose baby died after being born, and for people who have had a stillbirth where the baby was born after the beginning of the 24th week of pregnancy.

-From 26 April, up to 50 people can attend a marriage ceremony, civil partnership registration, or reception in a protection level 3 area.
-This is provided the venue size and layout will permit the necessary physical distancing between households to be in place.
-This means the number of people able to attend may be less, and sometimes significantly less, than 50.
+The maximum numbers quoted is provided the venue size and layout will permit the necessary physical distancing between households to be in place.
+This means the number of people able to attend may be less, and sometimes significantly less, than 200.

 All individuals involved in the ceremony, including guests, should understand and follow the NHS inform guidance including on physical distancing measures.
 If you or any member of your household is unwell with symptoms of COVID-19, you should not attend the marriage.